 SIXTH GRADE SCIENCE – PRENTICE HALL FOCUS ON EARTH SCIENCE

-SEVENTH GRADE SCIENCE - PRENTICE HALL FOCUS ON LIFE SCIENCE
+SEVENTH GRADE SCIENCE - PRENTICE HALL FOCUS ON LIFE SCIENCE/ CK12

 EIGHTH GRADE SCIENCE - PRENTICE HALL FOCUS ON PHYSICAL SCIENCE

 This program focuses on Physical Sciences.
 Students will work through four units; Chemical Building Blocks, Chemical Interactions, Motion, Forces, and Energy, and Astronomy.
-Eighth grade science is broken into smaller class sizes and operates on block scheduling.
+Eighth-grade science is broken into smaller class sizes and operates on block scheduling.
 This allows for more lab opportunities.
 Being that physical science is a lab-based class, students write all lab reports independently and are required to submit finished products within two class periods.
-The chemical building blocks unit focuses on the following ideas; how scientists investigate the natural world, what chemistry is, how solids, liquids, and gases differ in the motion of particles, and learn how the periodic table is organized.
-Students are required to memorize the atomic number, element name and element symbol of the first 112 elements on the periodic table.
+The chemical building blocks unit focuses on the following ideas; how scientists investigate the natural world, what chemistry is, how solids, liquids, and gases differ in the motion of particles and learn how the periodic table is organized.
 Unit 2 moves the students into chemical reactions.
 Students learn how compounds are formed, what happens during a chemical reaction, different characteristics of acids and bases, and why carbon has a central role in the chemistry of living organisms.
 During unit 2, students must use what they learned from the periodic table to control chemical reactions during labs in this unit.
-Unit 3 moves into physics covering how to describe an objects motion, what causes velocity to change, and how to predict if an object will sink or float in a fluid.
+Unit 3 moves into physics covering how to describe the motion of an object, what causes velocity to change, and how to predict if an object will sink or float in a fluid.
 The final unit in this course covers an introduction to astronomy.
-Students learn what events are caused by the motion of Earth and the Moon, how scientists learn more about the solar system, the different types of objects are found in the solar system and what the structure and composition is of the universe.
+Students learn what events are caused by the motion of Earth and the Moon, how scientists learn more about the solar system, the different types of objects are found in the solar system and what the structure and composition are of the universe.